NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_ranged_attacks.md

 ### Projectile Interface

-The **Projectile Interface**, `CombatProjectileInterface`, exposes the public API used by abilities and components.
+The **Projectile Interface**, `CombatProjectileInterface`, exposes the public API used by abilities and behaviors.
 Common functions include:

 | Function                | Description                                                                             |